At Encinal Yacht Club Sunday, Saturday April 13 OR Sunday April 14. You pick. All day.

 - (a) a regular 8-hour classroom Safety at Sea seminar, such as is offered by OYRA and many others or

 - (b) an on-line course, newly released.
-You may sign up for that here ($85) or select it in the "prerequisite" box for a token to take the class ($65).
+You may sign up for that directly with US Sailing here or select it in the "prerequisite" box for a token to take the same class ($65, a discount over the individual rate).

 The Advanced course will cover a range of topics and include hands-on experiences, including